MLflow LLM Evaluation

 There are two types of LLM evaluation metrics in MLflow:

-2. Function-based per-row metrics.
-These metrics calculate a score for each data record (row in terms of Pandas/Spark dataframe), based on certain functions, like Rouge (mlflow.metrics.rougeL()) or Flesch Kincaid (mlflow.metrics.flesch_kincaid_grade_level()).
-These metrics are similar to traditional metrics.
+1. Heuristic-based metrics: These metrics calculate a score for each data record (row in terms of Pandas/Spark dataframe), based on certain functions, such as: Rouge (rougeL()), Flesch Kincaid (flesch_kincaid_grade_level()) or Bilingual Evaluation Understudy (BLEU) (bleu()).
+These metrics are similar to traditional continuous value metrics.
+For the list of built-in heuristic metrics and how to define a custom metric with your own function definition, see the Heuristic-based Metrics section.

 MLflow LLM evaluation includes default collections of metrics for pre-selected tasks, e.g, “question-answering”.
 Depending on the LLM use case that you are evaluating, these pre-defined collections can greatly simplify the process of running evaluations.
 To use defaults metrics for pre-selected tasks, specify the model_type argument in mlflow.evaluate(), as shown by the example below: